Quodatum/openshift-basex-quick-start/README.md

 RESTXQ always uses the user "admin".

 ## Initial data
-When the server is started if no `users.xml` file is found in ${OPENSHIFT_DATA_DIR}/basex/data/ then contents of `first-data` are copied to the `basex/data` folder.
+When the server is started if no `users.xml` file is found in `${OPENSHIFT_DATA_DIR}/basex/data/` then contents of `first-data` are copied to the `basex/data/` folder.
 This will normally happen only for the first run.

-The `first-data` folder may be populated with sub-folders containing BaseX databases.
+The `first-data/` folder may be populated with sub-folders containing BaseX databases.
 Valid content for the `first-data` is anything that may be in the BaseX data folder.
 This includes database backups created from BaseX by the backup command.
 These may be restored via the dba application.

 ## Tips
-To force updates to users and databases delete the active ${OPENSHIFT_DATA_DIR}/basex/data/users.xml
+To force updates to users and databases delete the active `${OPENSHIFT_DATA_DIR}/basex/data/users.xml`

-To force the whole process to begin from the start without creating a new container delete ${OPENSHIFT_DATA_DIR}/basex
+To force the whole process to begin from the start without creating a new container delete `${OPENSHIFT_DATA_DIR}/basex`

 ## Extras